 Having you noticed that I make the distinction between “look’ and “feel”

 So what type of clothes will make me feel like that? mmmh…

 I hate plain cotton and like clothes to feel more silky on my body…that makes me feel luxurious…But I like to wear jeans on the bottom half because I need to feel supported in my fabric - that makes me feel comfortable.

-Jackets need to fit well and drape well over my shoulders and drop at just the right length.
+Jackets need to fit well, drape over my shoulders a drop at just the right length.
 I am broad shouldered so lengthier jackets are my best option.
 I like wearing mostly neutrals and popping them with colour.
 I don’t wear much red for this reason as I feel it gets me noticed just a little too much..

 But if you see the inner style conversation that you need to start having with yourself.